-Bruteforcing the passwords The main attack left is then to use bruteforce from the password side, testing every password until the adversary finds one with the correct hash.
-The traditional way to prevent this is to use key stretching methods such as PBKDF2 [19] - or rather Argon2 [4], which also has security guarantees against generic attacks.
+3) Bruteforcing the passwords: The main attack left is then to use bruteforce from the password side, testing every password until the adversary finds one with the correct hash.
+The traditional way to prevent this is to use key stretching methods such as PBKDF2 [35] - or rather Argon2 [36], which also has security guarantees against generic attacks.
 This is where our frameworks have a security flaw, as we have at least 16 different hashes instead of one to create and send the password, but the adversary only has to find one.
-Making all of them go through key stretching methods either takes more time or lowers the number of iterations on each of them.
+Making all of them go through key stretching methods either takes more time or lowers the number of iterations on each of them6.
 Two factors mitigate this flaw: first, even running a key stretching method for a few milliseconds is enough to make bruteforce attacks very costly.
 Assuming we use Argon2 - which prevents efficient large parallelisation - for 2ms on each hash, cracking a 48-bit password would naively take an average of sixteen billion seconds, or 544 years, on the same machine.
 This does not use the fact that it is enough to guess one of the hashes containing a typo.
 Assuming a 5-bit loss of entropy - which requires a well-optimised bruteforcing algorithm - the expected time is still more than 17 years.
-We simulated the use of this method on the Rockyou leaked password data-set [38,21], bruteforcing until we obtained hashes for the 50% most frequent passwords of length > 10.
-The speedup varied depending on which two characters were removed, as shown in Table 2, but stayed below 1.5.
+We simulated the use of this method on the Rockyou leaked password data-set [37], [38], bruteforcing until we obtained hashes for the 50% most frequent passwords of length > 10.
+The speedup varied depending on which two characters were removed, as shown in Table II, but stayed below 1.5.

-none ı 1 ı ı Unique passwords ( $\times 10^6$ ) 4.40 4.26 4.33 4.29 4.29 4.28 4.26 4.22 4.12 3.96 Proportion for 50% 33.1 29.9 31.4 30.6 30.7 30.4 30.0 29.0 26.7 23.0 Speedup 1 1.11 1.05 1.08 1.08 1.09 1.10 1.14 1.24 1.44
+Characters removed none Unique passwords ($\times 10^6$) 4.40 4.26 4.33 4.29 4.29 4.28 4.26 4.22 4.12 3.96 Proportion for 50% 33.1 Speedup 1 1.11 1.05 1.08 1.08 1.09 1.10 1.14 1.24 1.44